 Verona, Italy – March 23, 2021

-This post has been translated from Italian to English.
+This post has been translated from a publication located at Digital 4 Biz.

 Below is an interview with the Business Development Director at Kipcast, Federico Vittadello.

-The COVID-19 pandemic of the last year, along with travel restrictions, have encouraged consumers to make greater use of online shopping.
+The COVID-19 pandemic of the last year, along with travel restrictions, has encouraged consumers to make greater use of online shopping.
 Data from Politecnico di Milano’s B2C eCommerce Osservatorio show that the number of eShoppers grew by over 2 million during 2020, with a peak of more than 1.3 million during the two months of the first lockdown.
-Today, 29 million Italians, 48 per cent of the nation’s population, buy online more or less regularly.
+Today, 29 million Italians, 48 percent of the nation’s population, buy online more or less regularly.